oktadev/okta-blog/_source/_posts/2023-01-24-jakartaee-auth0.md

 ## Keep Learning with Jakarta EE and Auth0

-You just built a Jakarta Enterprise Edition application that used the new Open ID connect annotation and implementation built into Jakarta EE 10.
+You just built a Jakarta Enterprise Edition application that used the new OpenID connect annotation and implementation built into Jakarta EE 10.
 You used Auth0 as the OIDC and OAuth 2 provider, and you saw how to implement both SSO and JWT authentication.

 ou can find the source code for this example on GitHub in the [@oktadev/okta-spring-boot-vue-crud-example](https://github.com/oktadev/okta-spring-boot-vue-crud-example) repository.